DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/01-overview.md

 ````

 ======
 ## Converting Plain Text to Code

-Your plain text documentation can now be easily converted
-into Sass (and CSS).
+By using words to describe your design files, you can easily convert the text representation of the design into "code" (Sass / CSS) using [SMACSS](http://smacss.com) conventions.

+- Shape becomes Layout Rules
+- Consistency becomes Base Rules
+- Furniture becomes Component Rules

+Note: SMACSS is Scalable and Modular Architecture for CSS.

 -------------
 ## 1. Layout: What's the Shape